 How will requirement be addressed (including strategies and techniques)?
 Physics is based on empiricism and quantitative description/modeling of the physical world.
 Accordingly, quantitative skills are paramount in every part of the course.
-As discussed in the critical thinking section, quantitative problem solving strategies are taught and practiced.
-Practice includes homework problems, hour exams, and the comprehensive final exam.
+Quantitative problem solving strategies are taught and practiced.
+Practice includes homework problems, exams, and a comprehensive final exam.
 In the laboratory, students make quantitative meaurements to establish observable facts, which they analyze and critically compare to theoretical models.
-The students are then able to make informed conclusions in regard to the validity of the model and the experimental procedure.
+Students are then able to make informed conclusions in regard to the validity of the model and the experimental procedure.
 As part of this overall process, laboratory measurements will be analyzed for evidence of the underlying physical laws.

-Describe how requirement will be assessed: Comprehension will be tested with online homework assignments, which provide real-time feedback and directed problem solving hints.
+Describe how requirement will be assessed: Comprehension will be tested with online homework assignments, which provide real-time feedback and directed problem-solving hints.
 Exams will require extensive quantitative analysis and problem solving.
 Pre- and post-test responses to questions from standardized assessment instruments will be compared.
 Laboratory sessions will include calculation of predicted outcomes, in a guided, sequential, manner, with form-based entries in the associated lab manual.
 Data will be collected and inferences will be drawn from the data, which may be compared to predictions.
 Students will critically evaluate the level of agreement, and any mitigating causes of potential disagreement.
 Pre- and post-test responses to questions from standardized assessment instruments such as the Force Concept Inventory will be compared.